TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-This scripts appears to be the source code of the website running on port 5000.
+This script appears to be the source code of the website running on port 5000.

 There are different functionalities with their own paths.